w3c/wai-tutorials/source/tables/two-headers.html.erb.md

 The following table of opening times has header information in both the top row and the first column.
 All header cells are marked up as `<th>` cells with `scope` attributes added.

 In the header row, the `col` value for `scope` associates each header cell with the data cells in the column.
 In the header column, the `row` value associates the individual headers with their rows.
-It is important to define the relationship between header and data cells to help users to understand table data.
-In the example, the “Open” and “Closed” labels are only useful if they can be assigned to a specific day and time.
+Without this information some users would not easily understand the relationship between header and data cells.
+In the example below, the “Open” and “Closed” labels are only useful if they can be assigned to a specific day and time.

 {::nomarkdown}
 <%= sample_start %>